 If you’re not sure what types of student loans you have, contact your loan servicer to find out.
 If you have an online account with your loan servicer, you can also check there to see whether the benefit was applied to your account.
 If you find that your student loan was excluded from the temporary benefits, you can still seek relief by contacting your loan servicer to apply for income-driven repayment or forbearance.

 The Education Department and its student loan servicers are working together to get the necessary information about coronavirus relief updates to qualifying borrowers.
 The Education Department posts details on its FAQ page to help borrowers understand how this extension will affect their loans.

-For example, as noted on that page, borrowers in an income-driven repayment plan will not have to recertify their income before the end of the relief period, even if the recertification date would have been earlier.
+For example, borrowers in an income-driven repayment plan will not have to recertify their income before the end of the relief period, even if the recertification date would have been earlier.
 The department will notify these borrowers in advance of their new recertification date.
 However, borrowers who would like to recertify during the payment suspension can contact their loan servicer.

 To ensure that you get the latest updates, make sure that the address and contact information on file with your student loan servicer is up to date.
 You can call your servicer or log in to the payment portal to check.

 Update 04/08/22: This article has been updated with new information.